Zinrelo/slate/source/index.html.md

 terms_and_conds_text| string | Terms and Conditions
 after_redemption_html| string | After redemption HTML
-associated_levels| array | Levels Associated with the Redemption send_redemption_email| boolean | Send Redemption Email redemption_value| number | Points to be deducted of redemption coupon_expiry_trigger| string | Coupon Expiry Trigger is_active| boolean | Notifies if the Redemption Option is active or not enable_coupon_based_incentive| boolean | Coupon based incentive is enabled or not redemption_instructions| string | Redemption instructions redemption_email_subject| string | Redemption Email Subject coupon_expiry| string | Coupon Expiry merchant_id| string | Merchant ID show_redemption_in_user_dashboard| boolean | To show the redemption option in the user dashboard show_on_merchant_center| boolean | To show the redemption option in the merchant center redemption_name| string | Redemption Name coupon_expiry_delta| number | Number of days before coupon expires allowed_redeem_points| string | Allowed Redeem points updated_time| string | Redemption option updation time
+associated_levels| array | Levels Associated with the Redemption send_redemption_email| boolean | Indicates whether the redemption email is to be sent or not (true/false) redemption_value| number | Points to be deducted after redemption coupon_expiry_trigger| string | Coupon Expiry Trigger is_active| boolean | Indicates whether the redemption option is active or not (true/false) enable_coupon_based_incentive| boolean | Indicates whether coupon based incentive is enabled or not (true/false) redemption_instructions| string | Redemption instructions redemption_email_subject| string | Redemption Email Subject coupon_expiry| string | Coupon Expiry merchant_id| string | Merchant ID show_redemption_in_user_dashboard| boolean | Indicates whether the redemption option is to be shown on the user dashboard (true/false) show_on_merchant_center| boolean | Indicates whether the redemption option is to be shown on the merchant center (true/false) coupon_expiry_delta| number | Number of days before coupon expires allowed_redeem_points| string | Allowed Redeem points updated_time| string | Redemption option updation time